What Cryptocurrencies Have the Lowest Transaction Fees

 Crypto With Zero Transaction Fees

 Although it sounds too good to be true, some cryptocurrencies charge zero transaction fees.
 They run relatively different systems compared to contemporary cryptocurrencies.
-Here are two major cryptos with zero transaction fees:
+At the time of writing, there is one cryptocurrency with zero transaction fees - Nano.

 $NANO is a fee-less, decentralized, open-source payment protocol that runs on the Nano native network.
 Unlike other crypto projects, the Nano network is based on a direct acrylic graph (DAG) that ensures all accounts on the network have their dedicated blockchain, forming a block lattice.